European Union Politics A

 - Analyse, specify and appraise different policies and how they affect the daily lives of people living in Europe.

 - Discriminate between the differing role of political actors and institutions when public policy is made in Europe.

 - Analyse, specify and appraise the role of domestic level and supranational level when economic, social, agriculture, foreign, competition and internal security policy is made.

-- Summarize the range of research tools that you would use if you were to engage in further research on the EU at a future date.
+- Summarize the range of research tools that you would use if you were to engage in further research on EU policy at a future date.

 Module Learning Aims

-The main aim of this course is to provide students with a critical understanding and comprehensive knowledge of the government and politics of the EU, as well as the policy making processes of the EU when policy is made.
-In particular, in the first term, students will learn about the main institutions of the EU (The Commission, Council, European Parliament and the European Court of Justice), the role of interest groups in Brussels, and different theoretical approaches to understanding policy-making.
-In the second term, the main aim is for students to learn about specific EU policies including: single market, competition, economic and monetary union, agriculture, social, internal and external policies.
+The main aim of this course is to provide students with a critical understanding and comprehensive knowledge of the government and politics of the EU, with a focus on EU public policy.
+In particular, we start the course by briefly examining the main institutions of the EU (the Commission, Council, European Parliament and the European Court of Justice), interest groups in Brussels, and different theoretical approaches to understanding policy-making.
+Thereafter students will learn about specific EU policies including: single market, competition, economic and monetary union, agriculture, social, internal and external policies.
 At the end of this course it is expected that students will have learned a detailed understanding of: how the EU institutions work, how public policy is formed and theoretical characterisations of the policy making process.

 The underlying theme of this course is to examine the extent to which the EU’s institutional framework and policy environment provide evidence of deepening integration, where national borders are increasingly irrelevant.
-This course examines various theoretical approaches of relevance to understanding the evolution of the EU, and, examines the EU its institutions and policies in the light of these approaches.
+This course deeply examines EU policies in the light of these approaches.

 Recommended Reading List